 Input: Any feedback from the public directed toward a matter that is under rulemaking consideration.
 “Input” includes

 - a comment submitted during the formal comment period;

 Comment: Input provided as part of the formal comment process on a published proposal.
 Comments are submitted via regulations.gov, and the notice publishing proposals for comment provides a link to the dedicated web page created for that purpose.

 Informal Comment: Input received outside the formal comment process but in response to a request by a rulemaking committee.
 Informal requests for public input may include miniconferences, conference calls with interested groups, requests for written informal comment, or other means.

 Submission: Unsolicited communication from a member of the public that is designed to provide input on a pending rulemaking proposal to one or more participants in the rulemaking process in their capacity as such.
-Submissions should be addressed to the Secretary of the Standing Committee rather than other rulemaking participants, including committee chairs, reporters, or committee members.
+Submissions should be addressed to the Standing Committee rather than other rulemaking participants, including committee chairs, reporters, or committee members.